+This comes at the cost of a nondiagonal and complex $\mathbf{T}_{0}$, compromising the ladder structure.
+However, we can proceed to choose $u_{0}=u$, transforming the first ladder sites $\mathbf{f}_{0}$ to the real-space basis, resulting in purely imaginary rung hopping amplitudes (of magnitude $\eta_{0}$), and, assuming equal rails $t_{0+}=t_{0-}$, regaining the diagonal structure of $\mathbf{T}_{0}$.
+Now the next level has cross terms, but as long as we have equal rails,\textbf{ }$t_{n+}=t_{n-}$, i.e., at the earlier levels of the ladder, as demonstrated in Fig.\,\ref{fig:Tridiag-Hopping}, sequentially applying $u_{n}=u$ will preserve the ladder structure (with purely imaginary rungs).
+Once we arrive at the snaking regime, where $t_{n+}\neq t_{n-}$, such transformations will start compromising the ladder structure.
+However, in that regime, it is indeed more natural to remain in the even-odd basis, with both impurities coupling to the even mode, and the odd mode (approximately) decoupling, resulting in a single chain.

+As a final note, we mention that the entire procedure is quite sensitive to the oscillations in the hybridization function, and in order to retain double-precision (${\sim}10^{-16}$) accuracy in the Wilson ladder couplings, we had to resort to higher precision arithmetics (with ${\sim}10^{-32}$ accuracy), both in the discretization, i.e., in the evaluation of Eqs.\,(\ref{eq:Vn2})--(\ref{eq:CampoOliveira-En}), as well as in the tridiagonalization.
+Once the Wilson ladder is obtained, the couplings can be cast back to double precision, with the numerical iterative diagonalization performed at that level.

-\subsection{Iterative Diagonalization}
+\subsection{Iterative diagonalization}

-In Sec.\,\ref{sec:Results} we will re-introduce interactions at the impurities, so that the system can no longer be solved in the single-particle basis.
+In Sec.\,\ref{sec:Results}, we will reintroduce interactions at the impurities, so that the system can no longer be solved in the single-particle basis.
 Thus, we will need to proceed with iterative diagonalization.
-As this is standard NRG procedure, we only give a quick overview for completeness, and refer the reader to Ref.\,\citep{bullaNumericalRenormalizationGroup2008} for further details.
-We will then comment on several points which proved important in the implementation for our specific problem.
+As this is standard NRG procedure, we only give a quick overview for completeness, and refer the reader to Refs.\,\citep{bullaNumericalRenormalizationGroup2008,weichselbaumTensorNetworksNumerical2012} for further details.
+We then comment on several points which proved important in the implementation for our specific problem.